TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.27.md

-   or streams; any bank, marsh, wet meadow, bog or swamp bordering on any lake, pond, river or stream; land subject to flooding bordering on any lake, pond, river or stream;
-   isolated vegetated wetlands;
+   or streams; any bank, marsh, wet meadow, bog or swamp bordering on any lake, pond, river or stream; land subject to flooding bordering on any lake, pond, river or stream; isolated land subject to flooding; isolated vegetated wetlands;
    riverfront areas; and vernal pools.

 j.
 RESOURCE AREA VALUES – Without limitation, public